 The Center for Scholarly Communication & Digital Curation (CSCDC) supports Northwestern faculty and graduate students through active exploration of new models for disseminating research results, and by developing programs to support long-term retention and reuse of the scholarly output of the University.

-Located on the second floor (2 East) of the University Library, project teams can reserve the Center’s collaboration commons for meetings and video conferencing, and a digital media lab is also available for digitization and production work.
+Located on the second floor (2 East) of the University Library, project teams can reserve the Center’s collaboration commons for meetings and video conferencing.
 For general questions and inquiries, please email email@example.com.
 Some of our services include:

 The Copyright Working Group is available to assist faculty and graduate students seeking guidance on copyright in scholarly research, publishing, and teaching.
 To learn more about copyright, fair use, author rights, and related issues, please see our Guide to Scholarly Communication.